jcmustin/headlights/README.md

 - Add electron-store
 - Focus window on task/schedule view on mac
 - Modify style of completed tasks (strikethrough?)
+- resizeObserver is still probably being called too often, but not critically.
+- also animating width is apparently non-performant, consider looking into that.
 - reconsider [ ] notation.
 I don't know that it's needed.
 - Allow modifying schedule while task running
 - Save to file